 Booking a Hotel

 Work is usually a good topic to begin with when teaching adults.
 Many are learning English in order to improve their career prospects.
 As a result, a job interview role play is an excellent way to get the class learning that all important material.
 Again, this can be scripted or non-scripted.
 A good idea would be to have the interviewer have a list of set questions, and the students can take it from there.
 For fun variations of this, have your students interview for weird or unusual positions such as an astronaut, the weather reader on a news channel, or a snake handler at a zoo to name some.

 Getting Everyone to Speak

 A traditional method is to ask the class to pair off.
-Of course, one cannot monitor every student particularly if the class is quite large.
+Of course, one cannot monitor every student, particularly if the class is quite large.
 Therefore, it is important to make sure everyone is speaking and getting the most out of the language they know.
 If one has time, have each individual group come up to the top of the class and speak in front of everyone else.
 This will allow people to use their language more creatively.

 Argument Between Neighbours